kurtcunningham/kurtcunningham/_posts/2014-12-21-year-in-review.markdown

 In typical start up fashion, I was the middleman between the technology and marketing teams.
 Taking requests from both sides and defending each new feature with user interviews and the application's analytics.

 Tedious?
 Yes.
 Exhausting?
 Not at all.
-I certainly wouldn't say this is a normal role for a one man design team, but this opportunity gave me insight into two domains I didn't have a lot of expereience in: Business development and project management.
+I certainly wouldn't say all of my role was normal for a one man design team, but this opportunity gave me insight into two domains I didn't have a lot of expereience in: Business development and project management.

 Additionally, it gave me the opportunity to drive the shape of a web application that provided a great service for its users.

 During this same time, I was running a freelance business - <a href="http://madebymunsters.com" class="blue-link" target="_blank">Made By Munsters</a> - with a good friend of mine, <a href="https://twitter.com/joeykirk" class="blue-link" target="_blank">Joey Kirk</a>.
 I want to pause here and congradulate Joey on his new job during this timeframe.
 Joey is the UX Design Course Director at <a href="http://bloc.io" class="blue-link" target="_blank">Bloc</a>.
+He graciously hired me as the course's first mentor.

-After about a year at ThinkCERCA, I was ready for something new.
+After about a year at ThinkCERCA and freelancing with Made By Munsters, I was ready for something new.
 A job that allowed me to build on my development skills and continued to shape the way users interact with web products.

 <br>